Ria424/developers-animatesdk-docs/Document_object/Document170.md

 #### Usage

-document.name
+Document.name

 #### Description

-Read-only property; `string`; a string that represents the name of a document (FLA file).
+Read-only property; `string`; A string that represents the name of a document (FLA file).

 #### Example